All Episodes

 Well, but see, in a way, that's really kind of what I'm driving at now.

-Because during COVID, obviously you know that there were things you couldn't say that were demonstrably true.
+Because during COVID, obviously, you know that there were things you couldn't say that were demonstrably true.

-For example, I I interviewed um Congressman Thomas Massey.
+For example, I interviewed Congressman Thomas Massey.

-And he made some disparaging remark, entirely deserved about masks.
+He is a United States congressman, and he made some disparaging remark, entirely deserved, about masks.

-And of course, they never tell you why they take your video down because you are a mere peon and you don't deserve to be told the reason, but I assume that's it because there was nothing else objectionable in it.
+And of course, they never tell you why they take your video down because you are a mere peon and you don't deserve to be told the reason.

-But now here we are in a different world where the COVID scare is over, and we now have an RFK Jr. who is officially the head of HHS.
+But now here we are in a different world where the COVID scare is over and we now have an RFK Jr. who is officially the head of HHS.

-Is YouTube really going to say we're going to override the director of the Secretary of Health and Human Services, we're going to override him and start taking his videos down.
+Is YouTube really going to say we're going to override the director of the Secretary of Health and Human Services?

 I think they don't exactly know what to do.